jeffhowarth/eeprimer/src/index.md

+This Primer aims to help you understand foundations of geospatial analysis and visualization with Google Earth Engine.
+It is intended for people who are unfamiliar with geospatial or Earth Engine concepts and methods.

 This is a work in progress.
-The goal is to provide an open textbook to help get people started using Google Earth Engine.
-I hope to have the first draft complete by September 2021.
+I hope to have the first draft complete by January 2022.

-This project emerged from work by the GEE Curriculum group that formed during the 2019 Geo for Good Summit.
-The group includes the following participants:

-* **Nicholas Clinton**, Google
-* **Morgan Crowley**, McGill University
-* **Jeff Howarth**, Middlebury College
-* **Valerie Pasquarella**, Boston University
-* **Samapriya Roy**, Planet
-* **David Saah**, University of San Francisco
-* **Erin Trochim**, University of Alaska, Fairbanks
+For questions or comments, please contact:

+**Jeff Howarth**
+Associate Professor
+Geography Department
+Middlebury College, Vermont, USA

+**email:** jhowarth@middlebury.edu
+**twitter:** @jeffgeographer